jgpws/jgd-bizelite/readme.txt

 * Themify Icons, Copyright 2019 Lally Elias, SIL Open Font License, https://github.com/lykmapipo/themify-icons

 == Changelog ==

+= 1.5.0 August 11 2020 =
+New major version that includes a breaking change for those using custom page templates.
+The old Landing Page template has been renamed to Thin Header.
+A new Landing Page template has replaced the old one with a blank full width page template.
+New styling for page links.
+Removed built in drop caps, as this is now supported in Gutenberg.

+= 1.4.4 August 09 2020 =
+CSS fixes for the Landing Page template. etc.

 = 1.4.3 August 09 2020 =
 Added support for the wp_body_open function.